ashurrafiev/InspirationStation/processlogs/events.md

 (as logged by [station.js](../server/static/station.js))

+Monthly user interaction logs can be downloaded as `station-YYYY-MM.zip` files from the moderator dashboard's Downloads page.

 Each log line contains three tab-separated values: ISO-formatted UTC timestamp, event name, and additional event information.
 The latter can be empty.

 Example: